History of the United Arab Emirates: World War II and aftermath

-British administrators in the Trucial States were particularly sensitive to criticism during the early part of the war, particularly into 1940 when things were going badly in Europe; an Indian trading company’s agent was deported to India for expressing pro-German sentiment that year.
+British administrators in the Trucial States were particularly sensitive to criticism during the early part of the war, particularly into 1940 when things were going badly in Europe; an Indian trading company's agent was deported to India for expressing pro-German sentiment that year.
 The ruler of Sharjah turned up the volume of his radio and played German Arabic-language broadcasts for the benefit of an increasingly-large crowd gathering nightly to hear the broadcasts, a practice which was stopped by the horrified British Residency Agent.
 Rumours in the souk about British and French failure were found to have been started by Abdullah bin Faris, the ruler's secretary, and a war of words followed between Faris' supporters and British authorities; Faris was "kept under observation".
 British military activity increased at the aerodrome and RAF station at Sharjah, at the RAF landing strip and refuelling depot on Sir Bani Yas Island in Abu Dhabi, and at smaller facilities in Kalba and Ras Al Khaimah.

-A Handley Page HP42 biplane en route from India to Sharjah in the Gulf of Oman was lost in March 1940, and a Wellington bomber was lost in February 1943 at Dhadna in Fujairah.
-A monument to the crash and the death of the Wellington’s navigator stands at Dhadna, on the east coast.
-Three Blenheims crashed in 1942 and 1943; one was due to engine failure in Umm Al Quwain, and one ditched in shallow water off Sharjah.
+A Handley Page HP42 biplane airline en route from India to Sharjah in the Gulf of Oman was lost in March 1940, and a Wellington bomber was lost in February 1943 at Dhadna in Fujairah.
+A monument to the crash and the death of the Wellington's navigator stands at Dhadna, on the east coast.
+Three Blenheim light bombers crashed in 1942 and 1943; one was due to engine failure in Umm Al Quwain, and one ditched in shallow water off Sharjah.
 One was fatal, with the loss of the pilot and two crew members of a Blenheim that lost an engine as it took off from Sharjah over the desert on 1 February 1942.

 The war at sea included the August 1944 sinking off the coast of Oman by the German U-boat U859 of the American Liberty Ship John Barry, which was carrying silver ingots destined for Russia.
 The first sinking of a submarine in the area was the 1940 attack on the Italian submarine Luigi Galvani, with the loss of 26 of its crew, after papers relating to its voyage were taken from the surrender of another Italian submarine.
-Thirty-one crew memberswere picked up by British ships.
+Thirty-one crew members were picked up by British ships.
 The German U-Boat U533 was sunk off the coast of Fujairah by a Blenheim flying out of Sharjah.
 A single survivor from the U-boat was interned in Sharjah for the duration of the war.